 3) Use working bag which is formal (leather one), neat, polished, and well maintained.
-Now-a-days many Pharma Companies allow field working with ‘back pack’ bags, which to me appear a bit casual.
+Nowadays many Pharma Companies allow field working with ‘backpack’ bags, which to me appear a bit casual.

 4) Carry the list of Doctors, Stockists, Chemists to be met, and the area/location to be worked for the day in your pocket.

-5) Before starting the work for the day, think of what has happened when you met the Doctors listed for the day, during the last visit (pre call analysis), and then decide how to move the proceedings for each call today.
+5) Before starting the work for the day, think of what has happened when you met the Doctors listed for the day, during the last visit (pre-call analysis), and then decide how to move the proceedings for each call today.
 Once the day’s work is over then analyze if each and every call went as per your plan or not (i.e.post call analysis).

 6) Organize things within the working bag for the day carefully like samples and promotional inputs to be dispensed to each customer in the right order, so that you don’t have to waste time searching for those in front of the customers.

-7) Make as much calls – be it Doctors, Stockists, Retailers – as possible, every day, which should always be more than the desired call averages per day of the organization.
+7) Make as many calls – be it Doctors, Stockists, Retailers – as possible, every day, which should always be more than the desired call averages per day of the organization.
 The quality of each call made must also be good, and productive.

 8) Making the best use of Retail working: Before meeting any Doctor, we normally meet the nearby Chemists/Retailers to get the feedback about the Doctor as to whether he is prescribing our brands being promoted or not, if yes, how many prescriptions per day/month, in each prescription how many tablets/capsules, etc. and then we plan our discussion with the Doctor accordingly.
 In addition to getting this feedback from the Retailers, we should also check if he has our products in stock or not, if not book P.O.B.(Personal Order Booking) for products which are not in stock, or very less in stock.
 Booking of P.O.Bs. from Retailers & dispensing Doctors, every day is very important.
-We should always try do more than the Company’s norm for POB month after month.
+We should always try to do more than the Company’s norm for POB month after month.
 Details of POBs booked should be maintained meticulously, and follow up should be made with the concerned Stockists to make sure all POBs booked are supplied quickly.

 9) Be cool.
 Always wear a smile.
 Don’t pick up any argument or quarrel with our professional Customers.
 Maintain very cordial relationship with all our Customers like Doctors, their staff, CFA, Stockists, Retailers, etc. Deal with them in a very friendly and professional manner.
-However it doesn’t mean that we should submit ourselves to their tantrums, if any.
+However, it doesn’t mean that we should submit ourselves to their tantrums if any.
 Remember we help the Doctors to treat their patients better with our products, help to improve the business of the CFA/CA, Stockists, and Retailers by creating and improving the demand for our products.